Category 7: The End of the World

-Category 7: The End of the World is a 2005 three-hour American made-for-television disaster miniseries and B movie that was broadcast in the United States on CBS in two parts, the first part aired on November 6 and the second on November 13.
+Category 7: The End of the World is a 2005 three-hour American made-for-television disaster miniseries and B movie.
+It aired in the United States on CBS in two parts, with the first part broadcast on November 6 and the second on November 13.
 It was directed by Dick Lowry.
-A sequel to the 2004 miniseries Category 6: Day of Destruction, this film starts directly after the events shown in that film.
-The new director of the Federal Emergency Management Agency (FEMA) must continue to contend with the massive storm system that hit Chicago in the first film.
-The storm has continued to gain strength, spawning additional storms around the world, with three converging over Washington, D.C. and forming a massive category 7 hurricane (although no tropical cyclone scale has a category numbered 7).
+A sequel to the 2004 miniseries Category 6: Day of Destruction, this film starts directly after the events shown in that film, with the storm continuing to gain strength and spawning additional storms around the world, with three converging over Washington, D.C.

 Plot

 Following the events in Category 6: Day of Destruction, the superstorm that hit Chicago is continuing to grow in size and strength, with tornadoes hitting Paris and destroying the Eiffel Tower.
-Judith Carr (Gina Gershon), the new head of FEMA struggles to coordinate efforts to prepare for the aftermath of the storm and provide aid to ravaged areas.
-She calls in her former college lover, Dr. Ross Duffy (Cameron Daddo), and her father Senator Ryan Carr (Robert Wagner) to help her try to determine what is causing the storms and how to deal with the political issues.
-"Tornado Tommy" (Randy Quaid), who survived his seeming death in the previous film, returns to aid in tracking the storm in the United States, assisted by scientist Faith Clavell (Shannen Doherty).
-Similar storms are developing around the country and an interaction between urban heat islands and "falling chunks of mesosphere" fuels the storms making it more powerful.
-Hurricane Eduardo strikes toward Florida, while the Category 6 storm hits Buffalo, New York and heads towards, and destroys most of New York City.
+Judith Carr, the new head of FEMA, struggles to coordinate efforts to prepare for the aftermath of the storm and provide aid to ravaged areas.
+She calls in her former college lover, Dr. Ross Duffy, and her father Senator Ryan Carr to help her determine what is causing the storms and how to deal with the political issues.
+"Tornado Tommy", who survived his apparent death in the previous film, returns to aid in tracking the storm in the United States, assisted by scientist Faith Clavell.
+Similar storms are developing around the country and an interaction between urban heat islands and "falling chunks of mesosphere" fuels the storms making them more powerful.
+Hurricane Eduardo strikes toward Florida, while the Category 6 storm hits Buffalo, New York and travels onwards and destroys most of New York City.

-During these catastrophic events, two Christian fundamentalists (James Brolin and Swoosie Kurtz) fake the arrival of the plagues of Egypt to lure in new converts, culminating in their kidnapping of the first-born children of Judith Carr and other high-ranking officials.
-When Tommy and Faith get their data to FEMA in New York, Judith realizes that Hurricane Eduardo is heading towards Washington, D.C. and the Category 6 storm in New York is heading in the same direction.
-When both storms collide with the mesosphere, it turns into a "Category 7" hurricane, obliterating anything in its path.
-The force of the storm is so massive, that a category 7 could potentially cause a global catastrophe, possibly leading to the apocalypse.
+During these catastrophic events, two Christian fundamentalists fake the arrival of the plagues of Egypt to lure in new converts, culminating in their kidnapping of the first-born children of Judith Carr and other high-ranking officials.
+When Tommy and Faith get their data to FEMA in New York, Judith realizes that Hurricane Eduardo is heading towards Washington, D.C., and the Category 6 storm in New York is heading in the same direction.
+When both storms collide with the mesosphere, it turns into a Category 7 hurricane, obliterating anything in its path.
+The force of the storm is so massive that it could potentially cause a global catastrophe.